-When the temperature dips below 32 degrees many of my customers here in the Jackson county area will start calling with questions.
+When the temperature dips below 32 degrees many of my customers here in the Lee’s Summit area will start calling with questions.
 Mainly about how to avoid hiring the doggone plumber.
 Can you blame them?
 I always tell them relax.
 It takes a lot of very cold temps, teens and lower, coupled with wind to cause a pipe to freeze.
 Things likes the following:

 - Gaps in your house siding

 - Electric, phone, cable and gas service penetrations

 - Plumbing in a cold garage or inside external walls

 Avoiding frozen plumbing